Benefit corporation: Benefit corporation vs. certified benefit corporation

+Benefit corporations and cooperatives

+Benefit corporations are not synonymous with cooperatives, which are a type of corporate governance in which the governance and shares are equally held by their members, such as all employees or all consumers.
+However, a benefit corporation may also be organized as a cooperative or vice versa.

 Taxation

 A public benefit corporation is a legal entity that is organized and taxed as either an S corporation or C corporation.
-Founders will want to keep in mind that C-corporations experience a double tax associated with profits and again with dividends or payouts to shareholders.
-S corporations are a legal entity that escapes this double taxation but there are certain stipulations that an entity will have to consider before being able to file as an S corporation.
-If you are currently an S or C corporation your company will not change its tax status when you transfer to a public benefit corporation.
-If you are currently an LLC, partnership or sole proprietorship then you will have to change tax status.
+An S or C corporation will not change its tax status upon transferring to a public benefit corporation, while an LLC, partnership or sole proprietorship will have to.
 While public benefit corporations are taxed the same as their underlying corporation status, there is added benefit to taxation on charitable contributions.
-If a firm makes donations to a qualifying non-profit the charitable contributions receive a tax deductible status.
+If a firm makes donations to a qualifying non-profit, the charitable contributions receive a tax-deductible status.
 This will lower a firm's taxes compared to a typical C-corporation that is not donating money and only focusing on short term profits.